thomasriley/observability-for-kubernetes/content/prometheus/configuring-prometheus/using-service-monitors/_index.md

 prometheus                     1m
 ```

-Before Prometheus Operator will automatically update our Prometheus Configuration to set it to scrape metrics from itself, there is one more thing we must do.
+Before Prometheus Operator will automatically update the running Prometheus instance configuration to set it to scrape metrics from itself, there is one more thing we must do.
 On the **ServiceMonitor** we defined a label on the resource called **serviceMonitorSelector**, as shown below:

 ```yaml
 metadata: